How Much Does Millwork Cost? A Complete Pricing Guide for Long Island City, NY Property Owners

 How long does custom millwork take from order to installation?

 Typical projects require 6-12 weeks from initial consultation to completed installation.
 This includes design approval, material sourcing, fabrication, finishing, and installation.
 Complex projects or specialty materials may extend timelines.
-Rush orders are sometimes possible for additional fees, though quality suffers when production is hurried.
+Rush orders are sometimes possible, though quality suffers when production is hurried.

 Installation requires specialized tools, skills, and experience that most homeowners lack.
 Poor installation ruins quality millwork through improper joints, gaps, uneven alignment, and finish damage.
-Labor represents roughly 40-60% of total costs, so DIY installation might save money, but risks poor results and wasted materials.
-Most property owners find professional installation worth the investment.
+DIY installation risks poor results and wasted materials.
+Most property owners find professional installation well worth it.

 Should I repair existing millwork or replace it entirely?

 This depends on the condition of existing pieces and your project goals.
-Surface damage, loose joints, and minor rot often accept repair at lower cost than replacement.
-Extensive damage, missing sections, or desire for different profiles favor replacement.
-Experienced contractors assess existing conditions and recommend the most cost-effective approach.
+Surface damage, loose joints, and minor rot are often simpler to repair than to replace.
+Extensive damage, missing sections, or a desire for different profiles favor replacement.
+Experienced contractors assess existing conditions and recommend the most practical approach.

 Get Started with Your Project